Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

     - Use the following repository URL in Swift Package Manager `https://msface.visualstudio.com/SDK/_git/AzureAIVisionFace.xcframework` `https://msface.visualstudio.com/SDK/_git/AzureAIVisionCore.xcframework`.
     - You will see a pop-up window asking for username and password.
-Make a random username and use the token from step 2 to be the password.
+Make a random username and use the accessToken from step 2 to be the password.
 Random username means a random string because it is not really taken in this case.
     - You may encounter error if your Xcode has never been configured to use Git LFS.
     If Git LFS is never installed on your machine, refer to [Git LFS official site](https://git-lfs.github.com/) for instructions on how to install.
 To make Xcode recognize the `git-lfs` command, create symbolic link like so: